JonathanXu4/Extra_Credit_Closest_Points/README.md

 # Extra Details
 CreatePoints.java generates a set number of points that the user may select.
 By default this value is 100 but can be changed to any integer.
 It always generates the same x-values from the negative half of the selected amount to the positive half.
 Y-values are randomly generated.
 This method of point generation ensures that the points are sorted by x-intercept since I encountered difficulties sorting by 2-types of intercepts.
 To compensate for this, an additional pointless sort is made in the dynamic solution in order to add a similar amount of runtime.

+# Difficulties
+I could not figure out how to sort by both x-intercept and y-intercept at seperate times.
+As a result, I built my own Points class and created a compareTo method that would make it sort by y-intercept.
+Then I ensured that the already provided 100 points were sorted by x-intercept.
+As a result, this program cannot actually run properly given a random file.
+In addition, I had to add an additional sort to simulated the wasted time in the dynamic algorithm.
+With more experience, I would be able to avoid this issue.